 Kindergarten Readiness Videos

 Is your child ready for kindergarten?
 Are you?
 Take a look at the videos below, created by the Suffolk Early Childhood Commission, for tips and helpful information about what you need to know about kindergarten before your child starts school.
 The videos are also available for check-out at the library and include a document disc with the forms needed for registration.
 For more information contact the Youth and Family Services Department.

-ReadyRosie - ReadyRosie is an early education tool with the goal of increasing parent engagement with children through the use of video modeling.
+ReadyRosie is an early education tool with the goal of increasing parent engagement with children through the use of video modeling.
 ReadyRosie has hundreds of brief videos in English and Spanish that model every day interaction in familiar environments with real parents and include topics such as early literacy, math skills, language development, and more.
-Sign up using a Suffolk, VA zip code for free, and receive regularly scheduled tips and videos either through text or e-mail.
-Register now.
+Register now to receive regularly scheduled tips and videos either through text or email.
+What you need: A Suffolk zip code

 If you'd like to help us track the effectiveness of ReadyRosie, please fill out this survey.